1995parham-learning/beam/README.md

 3. Extracting parts of each element in a data set
 4. Performing computations on each element in a data set

 When you apply a ParDo transform, you'll need to provide user code in the form of a DoFn object.
 DoFn is a Beam SDK class that defines a distributed processing function.

-All DoFns should be registered using a generic register.DoFnXxY[...] function.This allows the Go SDK to infer an encoding from any inputs/outputs, registers the DoFn for execution on remote runners, and optimizes the runtime execution of the DoFns via reflection.
+All DoFns should be registered using a generic register.DoFnXxY[...] function.
+This allows the Go SDK to infer an encoding from any inputs/outputs, registers the DoFn for execution on remote runners, and optimizes the runtime execution of the DoFns via reflection.

 > SKIPPED FOR NOW (Also the code of ParDo)